tcltk/tcl/doc/markdown/RegExp3.md

 : Compiled regular expression.
 Must have been returned previously by **Tcl\_GetRegExpFromObj** or **Tcl\_RegExpCompile**.

 [\*start]{.carg .in type="const char"}
 : If *text* is just a portion of some other string, this argument identifies the beginning of the larger string.
-If it is not the same as *text*, then no .QW **^** matches will be allowed.
+If it is not the same as *text*, then no "**^**" matches will be allowed.

 [index]{.carg .in type="Tcl_Size"}
 : Specifies which range is desired:  0 means the range of the entire match, 1 or greater means the range that matched a parenthesized sub-expression.